 Mr. Savas is Chairman and Chief Executive Officer of Alseres Pharmaceuticals, Inc., a company focused on the development of diagnostic and therapeutic products for disorders in the central nervous system, a position that he has held since September 2004.
+Mr. Savas has also been the Chief Executive Officer of StemBioSys, a stem cell therapeutics company, since September, 2013, Chairman of ANDI neuro-diagnostic services since July, 2012, a strategic partner of SV Life Sciences Funds III, IV and V since 2003 and an associate partner in Targeted Technologies Fund II since August, 2013.
 From September 2000 to March 2004, Mr. Savas served as Chief Executive Officer and President and, from April 2001 to March 2004, as Chairman, of Aderis Pharmaceuticals, Inc., a biopharmaceuticals company.
 From 1992 to 2000, Mr. Savas served as President of Unisyn, Inc., a contract manufacturer of biologics, and as Chief Executive Officer from 1995 to 2000.
 Mr. Savas is the Managing Partner of Tughill Partners, a life sciences consulting firm, and serves on advisory boards for Children's Hospital Boston and Syracuse University.
 During the past 5 years, Mr. Savas was a director of Regenesis Biosciences.
 Mr. Savas' significant experience leading life sciences companies focused on the development of new products brings valuable insight to the strategy, operations and management of pSivida.